mobb-dev/sonarqube-report-downloader/README.md

 ﻿# sonarqube-report-downloader

-To download a report tied to a branch:
+Example command to download a report tied to a branch:
 ```
 SONARQUBE_HOST_URL=https://sonarcloud.io \
 SONARQUBE_TOKEN=XXX \